ZijiaHuang1234/OC_19-Six_Sigma_hackthon/README.md

 for NYSERDA to better understand the lifespan remaining and degree of maintenance needed in utility-scaled solar farms.
 **Hypothesis case:**
 We assume a hypothesis solar farm whoose total power out of 50MW, and 700 W per solar pannel.
 For statistical purpose, the major objects of our quality control system is based on the solar pannel package(each consists 100 solar pannels)
+**Statistical Method logic**
+We're training an XGBoost model to predict a continuous target y from features X. XGBoost builds many shallow decision trees sequentially; each new tree corrects the residual errors of the previous ones.
+The final prediction is the weighted sum of all trees.

 **Your inputs:**
 Weather: Users are given four presets: Sunny(What we have now), Rainy(WIP), Cloudy(WIP), and Snowy(WIP)